Ria424/developers-animatesdk-docs/Document_object/Document77.md

 #### Description

-Method; gets the specified Element property for the current selection.
+Method; Gets the specified Element property for the current selection.
 For a list of acceptable values, see the Property summary table for the [Element object](../Element_object/Element_summary.md).

 #### Example